 biography

-Born to Greek immigrant parents on February 25 1929, in Royal Oak, Michigan (some sources indicate 1931 as his year of birth), actor Christopher George grew up in New Jersey and Florida.
-Rather than completing high school, George enlisted in the Marines in the late 1940s, but while serving his tour of duty, he earned his high school diploma.
-Upon detaching from the Marines in 1952, George enrolled at the University of Miami, and he eventually graduated with a degree in business administration.
-However, he shunned working in the business world and instead headed for New York, where he began acting in off-Broadway productions and also found work as a print model and on television commercials.
-An uncredited role in the war film In Harm's Way (1965; with John Wayne and Kirk Douglas), along with a featured role during the first season of the ABC comedy Bewitchedserved as catalysts for George's acting career.
+An uncredited role in the war film In Harm's Way (1965; with John Wayne and Kirk Douglas), along with a featured role during the first season of the ABC comedy Bewitched, served as catalysts for George's acting career.
 In 1966, he was cast in several films, including The Gentle Rain (1966; with Lynda Day George and Fay Spain) and El Dorado (1966; with John Wayne and Robert Mitchum), and he also landed a starring role in the ABC series The Rat Patrol (1966-1968).
-After the series was canceled, George went back to films and starred in The Devil's 8 (1969; with Leslie Parrish and Ross Hagen), Project X (1968; directed by William Castle), and The Delta Factor (1970; with Yvette Mimieux and Yvonne DeCarlo.
+After the series was canceled, George went back to films and starred in The Devil's 8 (1969; with Leslie Parrish and Ross Hagen), Project X (1968; directed by William Castle), and The Delta Factor (1970; with Yvette Mimieux and Yvonne DeCarlo).

-Christopher GeorgeLynda Day George
+Lynda Day George

 Christopher George married film and television actress Lynda Day George in 1970.
 George adopted her son from her first marriage, and in July 1972, the couple welcomed a daughter.
 George maintained his film career into the 1970s, yet television increasingly became the medium in which he found work.
-He starred in another ABC series The Immortal, a short-lived 1970-1971 ABC TV series.
+He starred in another series, The Immortal, a short-lived 1970-1971 ABC TV series.

 the films of christopher george